CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ## Problems Launching Games
 If games do not appear in the games list in [NHDDL](#neutrino-and-nhddl) or [OPL](#open-ps2-loader-opl) (after modifying the OPL settings as described [above](#open-ps2-loader-opl)), or fail to launch from the PSBBN Game Collection, try the following:

-1. If you have a [mod chip](#known-issueslimitations-of-psbbn), disable it
+1. If you have a [mod chip](#known-issues), disable it
-2. Re-run the `[Game Installer](#game-and-app-installer) and select a different game launcher
+2. Re-run the [Game Installer](#game-and-app-installer) and select the alternative game launcher ([OPL](#open-ps2-loader-opl)/[Neutrino](#neutrino-and-nhddl))
 3. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then [reinstall PSBBN](#psbbn-installer)
 4. Try using a different HDD/SSD and then [reinstall PSBBN](#psbbn-installer)
 5. Try using a different IDE converter/SATA mod on your console

 # Known Issues
 - Using a Definitive Patch version older than 2.10 with the latest game installer may corrupt APA partitions, rendering PSBBN unbootable.
-If you are running an older version, it is highly recommended that you upgrade by running selecting [Install PSBBN](#psbbn-installer) from the main menu.
+If you are running an older version, it is highly recommended that you upgrade by selecting [Install PSBBN](#psbbn-installer) from the main menu.
 - PSBBN only supports dates up to the end of 2030.
 When setting the time and date, the year must be set to 2030 or below.
-- PSBBN will freeze when launching apps if a mod chip is detected.
+- PSBBN will freeze when launching games/apps if a mod chip is active.
 To use PSBBN, mod chips must be disabled.
 - PSBBN will freeze at the "PlayStation 2" logo when booting, if a 3rd party, unofficial HDD adapter is used.
 An official Sony Network Adapter is required.
 - When using a drive larger than 2 TB, the first 128 GB will be allocated to the PlayStation File System (PFS), and the next 2 TB will be formatted as an exFAT partition.
 Any remaining space beyond that will be unusable.
 - [OPL](#open-ps2-loader-opl) cannot read settings saved on the exFAT partition of the internal drive.
 Settings should be saved to a PS2 memory card.
 If you have a MemCard Pro 2 or SD2PSX, it is recommended that you save your OPL settings to a standard PS2 memory card inserted in slot 2.